 International finance institutions

-- Successfully advocated for increased animal welfare standards during consultations with the IFC about their revised Good Practice Note on Improving Animal Welfare in Livestock Operations and the World Bank Group’s updated Environmental and Social Policy.
-(2014 and 2016)
+- Successfully advocated for increased animal welfare standards during consultations for the World Bank Group’s updated Environmental and Social Policy.

 Entities supporting financial institutions